crwainstock/mvp/README.md

 - In another terminal, do `cd my-express-app` and then `cd client` and run `npm start` to start the client in development mode with hot reloading in port 3000.
 - _Note_: The client folder holds everything to do with the front end of the app.
 The my-express-app encapsulates the whole app, including all back end files and the client files.

-## Functionality Overview
+## Code & Functionality Overview

 - Front End
   - This project includes pages and components.
   - `App.js` is where the routes (pages) are defined.
   - _Pages_ include:
-    - Home "/"
+    - `Home` "/"
       - This page renders the `MyLibraryWidget` and `Search` components.
-    - MyLibraryView "/mylibrary"
+    - `MyLibraryView` "/mylibrary"
-    - BookDetailView "/mylibrary/${bookId}"
+    - `BookDetailView` "/mylibrary/${bookId}"
   - Each page includes code to fetch data from the external API and/or database.
   - Since only the bookId is stored in the database, this value is used to search the Google Books API and return the detailed book information.
-It is also used in the BookDetailView to search the database and return the review data.
+It is also used in the `BookDetailView` to search the database and return the review data.

 ## Looking Ahead